adasdead/strangemod/README.md

 # strangemod
-Ultra-mega mod for everyone
+Ultra-mega mod for everyone.
-If you have an idea, please create Issue
+If you have an idea, please create Issue.
 Now, mod is in development.